snezihoglu/Java-Build-a-recommendation-system/README.md

 Eight private variables to represent information about a movie including:

--id - a String variable representing the IMDB ID of the movie
+* id - a String variable representing the IMDB ID of the movie

--title - a String variable for the movie’s title
+* title - a String variable for the movie’s title

--year - an integer representing the year
+* year - an integer representing the year

--genres - one String of one or more genres separated by commas
+* genres - one String of one or more genres separated by commas

--director - one String of one or more directors of the movie separated by commas
+* director - one String of one or more directors of the movie separated by commas

--country - one String of one or more countries the film was made in, separated by commas
+* country - one String of one or more countries the film was made in, separated by commas

--minutes - an integer for the length of the movie
+* minutes - an integer for the length of the movie

--poster - a String that is a link to an image of the movie poster if one exists, or “N/A” if no poster exists
+* poster - a String that is a link to an image of the movie poster if one exists, or “N/A” if no poster exists

 A constructor with eight parameters to initialize the private variables.